rajshah4/image_keras/README.md

 You should substitute your local path to the notebook and data for `/Users/rajivshah/Code`

+You can skip using a docker container, but make sure to have tensorflow and keras installed on your machine.

 #### Download the data
 There are two major sources of data for this notebook:
 - Kaggle data of the images of [cats and dogs](https://www.kaggle.com/c/dogs-vs-cats/data)